pritidesai/scratchpad/incubator-package-build/README.md

 This automation is created to address this limitation.

-## Deployment this Automation - nodejs-build
+## Deploy this Automation - nodejs-build

 ### Build docker image using nodejs6